 The Automation business line supplies and develops automation and information management systems, applications and services.
-These systems include for example distributed control systems (DCS), quality management systems and analyzers, and measurements.
+The main products are Distributed Control Systems (DCS), Quality Control Systems (QCS), and analyzers and measurements.

-The Automation business line's customers are mainly companies in pulp, energy, paper and process industries.
+The Automation business line's customers are mainly companies in pulp, energy, paper and process industries, as well as the marine and gas industries.
 The most important geographic market is EMEA, and the second largest area in terms of net sales is North America.
-Almost half of the Automation business consists of service business.
-Approximately 10 percent of Automation's net sales is generated when automation is sold as a part of Valmet's project delivery and approximately 90 percent of the business line's net sales is generated from solutions and services directly to the customers.
+Almost half of the Automation business consists of services.

 Valmet's Industrial internet applications and services are built to improve the reliability and performance of customers' processes.
 The Industrial Internet enabled reliability services consist of online monitoring, predictive diagnostics and data analysis to improve mill and plant efficiency, to help to plan right-timed maintenance and to prevent unplanned shutdowns.